Boulengerula niedeni: Habitat

 The forest in the Sagala Hill is ideal for Sagalla caecilian because of the large population of evergreen trees, which are a major source of food for the species.
 Besides the logs of these trees the Sagalla caecilian can be found in the rich soil, under organic debris, or on the edges of streams and other bodies of water.
 The Sagalla caecilian must be kept near water because its skin requires it to be moist at all times.
 Also, it can find its prey in the moist soil and stay hidden from predators.
 Unlike other worms, the Sagalla caecilian does not need the moisture to help with reproduction.
-The forest and the farms must be at an altitude of 1,000-1,500 meters above sea level for the worm to survive.
+The forest and the farms must be at an altitude of 1000-1500 m above sea level for the worm to survive.
 This altitude is preferred because the temperatures are cooler and the Sagalla caecilian will not be dehydrated when on the decomposing litter on the surface.